mossicrue/moxible/README.md

 # moxible
-An angentless light remote execution tool for Unix
+Another angentless light remote execution tool for Unix Servers, like Ansible and others